aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/access-slide-in-presentation/_index.md

 All slides in a presentation are arranged numerically based on the slide position starting from 0.
 The first slide is accessible through index 0; the second slide is accessed through index 1; etc.

 The Presentation class, representing a presentation file, exposes all slides as an [SlideCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/slidecollection/) collection (collection of [Slide](https://reference.aspose.com/slides/nodejs-java/aspose.slides/slide/) objects).
-This Javascript code shows you how to access a slide through its index:
+This JavaScript code shows you how to access a slide through its index:

 ```javascript
 // Instantiates a Presentation object that represents a presentation file